 13. When do students need to carry their college ID cards?

 Students must carry their ID cards at all times on campus and produce them when requested by any staff/ faculty/ security personnel of the college.
 Students will not be allowed to enter the campus after 6.30PM without a college ID.
-Student ID cards are mandatory during examinations and without the ID they will not be allowed to sit of exams.
+Student ID cards are mandatory during examinations and without the ID they will not be allowed to sit for exams.
 Students that have lost their ID cards must immediately replace them through the Student Services Department.
 Only the Student Services Department can replace lost college ID cards.
-Any attempt to print or forge unauthorized replacement cards is a criminal act will be dealt with severely.
+Any attempt to print or forge unauthorized replacement cards is a criminal act and will be dealt with severely.

 14. Who do I contact for housing/roommate concerns?